carpentries-incubator/jekyll-pages-novice/_episodes/03-github-pages.md

     ~~~
     {: .language-md}
     TODO: definitely an overkill putting Liquid code here - this should go into the next episode.
 Which makes me
-    think that it should be called: "Jekyll and Liquid"
+    think that it should be called: "Jekyll and Liquid".
+If we move this bit into the next episode, we can expand on the
+    example and show other Liquid features, like getting the list length and saying "The project currently has
+    SOME_CODE members."

 3. This way, if you need to add, remove or modify a team member, you can simply do it in `_config.yml` without modifying
 `team.md`.